 Blogs updates.

 The published pages on this blogs are not static.
-Aside from publishing on new pages, existing pages of this blog are periodically updated with photos of new species, additional photos of existing species and additional information.
+Aside from publishing new post pages, existing posts of this blog are periodically updated with photos of new species, additional photos of existing species and additional information.
 All materials published here are the property of the author.
 Reproduction of any material published here in part or in total without the expressed permission of this author is strictly forbidden.

 Sunday, November 20, 2011